- Life as a digital nomad requires you to minimize stuff so that you can increase the possibility of new experiences.

-I became intrigued by the digital nomad lifestyle in the 1990s.
+I became intrigued by the digital nomad lifestyle in the 1980s.
 I got to know a number of the early digital nomads, and follows many more via blogs and websites.
-The vast majority of the people I got to know “settled down” after 2-4 years.
+In later years Rolf Potts noted one of my early travel pages as providing useful information in his book Vagabonding.
+The majority of the people I got to know “settled down” after 2-4 years, almost all within 10 years.
 The most cited reason for “settling down” was because they had discovered what was most important to them was deep connections, and that the best way to pursue that was to live someplace where they could build a community.
 An example of this is Mark Manson who wrote a piece about his experience as a digital nomad and after 8 years settled into a city.
-There are some wonder observations in the book Four Thousand Weeks (chapter 13: The Loneliness of the Digital Nomad) about how external constraints can make it easier to build community resulting in greater joy.
+Four Thousand Weeks (chapter 13: The Loneliness of the Digital Nomad) has insights into how external constraints can make it easier to build community resulting in greater joy.

-My core items are in a 30L, carry-on size bag which is very similar to past trips.
+As previous trips, the core of what I will use fits into a 30l, carry-on size bag.
 I am staying in AirBNBs which have a kitchen so I can prepare my own meals.
-(Jackie joins me in April).
-Originally I was thinking about staying in San Jose Costa Rica, but that didn’t work out.
-I will be primarily in northern California.
-Due to some scheduling challenges I am staying in seven places over the next four months not counting our vacation.
-The following is a combination of the lessons I learned on past trips and my current trip.
+Originally I was thinking spending a month in San Jose Costa Rica, but that isn’t going to work out.
+I will have to try Costa Rica at some later date.
+Over the next four months I am staying in seven places, three cities, not counting our vacation.
+The following is a combination of the lessons I learned on past trips and current trips.

 There is a “moving” tax

 Each move requires around five hours beyond the actual travel time.
-This includes time to pack, load/unload baggage, assess a new place, and unpack.
+This includes time to clean out fridge and pack, load/unload baggage, assess a new place, unpack, and prep a new kitchen for real cooking.
 Emotionally, it seems like it takes two or three days to adjust to a new physical location, and maybe a week before life within the abode is fully settled.

 There is a “new” tax